-Credit Enhancement Definition Maximum CEF Assignment of Contract Proceeds or Receivables In the event a borrower has contracts with strong off-takers, whether offshore or local, a legally enforceable assignment of the contract provides rights to enforce the borrower's contracts and/or make decisions under major contracts in the place of the borrower after a default under the loan.
+Credit Enhancement Definition Maximum CEF (Country Risk Category 1-7) Maximum CEF (Market Benchmark) Assignment of Contract Proceeds or Receivables In the event a borrower has contracts with strong off-takers, whether offshore or local, a legally enforceable assignment of the contract provides rights to enforce the borrower's contracts and/or make decisions under major contracts in the place of the borrower after a default under the loan.
 A direct agreement with a third party in a transaction (a local government agency in a mining or energy transaction) allows Lenders to approach a government to seek remedies for expropriation or other violation of contractual obligations related to the transaction.
-0.10 An existing company operating in a difficult market or sector may have receivables related to the sale of production with a company or companies located in a more stable environment.
+An existing company operating in a difficult market or sector may have 0.10 N/A receivables related to the sale of production with a company or companies located in a more stable environment.
 Receivables would generally be in a hard currency but may not be the subject of a specific contractual relationship.
 Assignment of these receivables could provide asset security in the accounts of the Borrower, giving the Lender a preferential treatment in the cash flow generated by the Borrower.
 Asset Based Security Control of an asset shown by: (1) mortgage on very mobile and valuable piece of property and (2) property that has entire value in itself.
-0.25 An asset based security is one that can be reacquired with relative ease such as a locomotive, medical equipment or construction equipment.
+0.25 0.15 An asset based security is one that can be reacquired with relative ease such as a locomotive, medical equipment or construction equipment.
 In valuing such a security, the ECA should take into consideration the legal ease of recovery.
 In other words, there is more value when the security interest in the asset is perfected under an established legal regime and less value where the legal ability to recover the asset is questionable.
 The precise value of an asset-based security is set by the market, with the relevant "market" being deeper than a local market because the asset can be moved to another jurisdiction.
 NOTE: The application of an asset based security credit enhancement applies to the buyer risk, where the asset based security is held internally within the country in which the transaction is domiciled.
 Fixed Asset Security A fixed asset security is most typically component equipment which may be constrained by its physicality such as turbine or manufacturing machinery integrated into an assembly line.
 The intent and value of the fixed asset security is to provide the ECA with more leverage over the use of the asset in recouping losses in the event of default.
-The value of a fixed asset security varies dependant on economic, legal, market and other factors.
-0.15 Escrow Account Escrow accounts involve debt service reserve accounts held as security for the lenders or other forms of cash receivable accounts held as security for the lenders by a party not controlled or sharing common ownership with the buyer/obligor.
+The value of a fixed asset security varies dependent on economic, legal, market and other factors.
+0.15 0.10 Escrow Account Escrow accounts involve debt service reserve accounts held as security for the lenders or other forms of cash receivable accounts held as security for the lenders by a party not controlled or sharing common ownership with the buyer/obligor.
 The escrowed amount must be deposited or escrowed in advance.
 The value of such security is nearly always 100% of the nominal amount in such cash accounts.
 Permits greater control over use of cash, ensures that debt is serviced before discretionary spending.
 NOTE: The application of an escrow account credit enhancement applies to the buyer risk, where the escrow account is held internally within the country in which the transaction is domiciled.
-Cash security significantly diminishes the risk of default for the covered instalments. escrowed amount as % of credit up to a maximum of 0.10
+Cash security significantly diminishes the risk of default for the covered instalments. escrowed amount as % of credit up to a maximum of 0.10 escrowed amount as % of credit up to a maximum of 0.10

-ANNEX IX

-CHECKLIST OF DEVELOPMENTAL QUALITY
+ANNEX XIV CHECKLIST OF DEVELOPMENTAL QUALITY